 How can you maintain aldosterone levels in your body?

 To maintain the aldosterone levels in your body, follow these steps:

-- Eat a nutrient-rich diet to help you maintain a healthy body weight and lower your blood pressure.
-If your aldosterone levels are high eating a low sodium diet to avoid further complications.
+- Eat a nutrient-rich diet to help you maintain healthy body weight and lower your blood pressure.
+If your aldosterone levels are high, eat a low-sodium diet to avoid further complications.

 - Get regular exercise or walk for at least 30 minutes to maintain your blood pressure.

 - Reduce your intake of alcohol and caffeine or caffeine-containing products in case you have high blood pressure problems.
 Alcohol reduces the effects of blood pressure medications.

 - Quit smoking because it raises your blood pressure or heart rate.
 It also increases the risk of heart disease or stroke without raising blood pressure.